 Student Teachers.
 Any student teacher who has a letter of authorization from the State Board of Education and who serves in one of our covered school districts or charter schools is also an “Employee” with all of the protections and coverage provided by the GIAU and the State Risk Fund Liability Policy.

-Per the Volunteer Government Workers Act, only “approved” volunteers are entitled to the liability protections and indemnification rights that are normally extended to paid government employees.
-Additionally, “approved” volunteers are eligible for workers’ compensation medical benefits as an exclusive remedy for their injuries and occupational diseases, which means that an “approved” volunteer who is injured in the course and scope of his or her volunteer services cannot sue your entity for other liabilities or damages.
-See UCA 67-20-3(1).
+Per the Volunteer Government Workers Act, only “approved” volunteers are entitled to the liability protections and indemnification rights that are normally extended to paid government employees under the Governmental Immunity Act of Utah.
+See Chapter 63G-7.
+Additionally, “approved” volunteers are eligible for workers’ compensation medical benefits as an exclusive remedy for their injuries and occupational diseases, which means that “approved” volunteers who are injured in the course and scope of their volunteer services are generally prohibited from suing your entity for damages related to those injuries.
+See Subsection 67-20-3(1)(a

 Some Things You Should Know About Using Your Private Vehicle for State Business Travel

-State employees sometimes use their private vehicles for state business travel, rather than using fleet vehicles or rental cars available through the State Travel Office (https://fleet.utah.gov/state-travel-a).
-There are some considerations you should be aware of with respect to this practice.
+State employees sometimes use their private vehicles for state business travel, rather than using fleet vehicles or rental cars available through the State Travel Office (https://finance.utah.

 Under Utah law the owner of any motor vehicle must provide owner’s or operator’s security (liability insurance) for any vehicle operated within the state.
 (U.C.A. §41-12a-301).
 If a state employee is using his/her personal vehicle on state business, his/her required insurance is primary to any other coverage (in this case that provided by State Risk Management) that may apply.
 Each private insurance policy is different, but often insurers have clauses that reduce or “step down” liability coverage to the minimum liability limits required by state law ($25,000/$65,000/$15,000) when the vehicle is being used for business purposes.
 Some insurers define “business use” broadly to include traveling from point A to Point B for a business reason, while others provide reduced coverage only when the vehicle is used to transport goods or persons for hire.
 In any case, state law will generally require that a private insurer provide minimum liability coverage limits in the event of an accident.
 The bottom line is that any state employee using a personal vehicle for business purposes will look first to his/her own liability insurance policy for primary coverage, while State Risk Management will provide secondary liability coverage in such instances.